rhystmills/rhystmills.github.io/docs/_posts/2021-03-08-switching-careers-into-programming.markdown

 title:  "Switching careers into programming"
 date:   2021-03-08 08:38:31 +0100
 categories: post
-summary: "Moving into software development without a computer science degree or bootcamp experience"
+summary: "Moving into software development without a computer science degree or bootcamp experience."
 ---

 I'm currently 7 months into my career as a software developer.
 Before my current job I worked in  marketing for 4 or so years.
 I have a degree in English Literature, and I don't have a specific computer science qualification nor a bootcamp under my belt.